gitwyrm/idleyou/README.md

 A simple IDLE game written in Go, using Fyne for the GUI.

-**This is currently in early development, so don't expect the game to be fun yet.**
+**This is currently in early development, so don't expect this to be more than a tech demo.**

-It is mostly a learning project right now, but might turn into an actual game if everything works out.
+It is mostly a learning project right now with next to no content, but might turn into an actual game.
+You can however already use it to create your own games or write mods for the official IdleYou game.

+The code is licensed under the Mozilla Public License 2.0 (MPL-2.0), which in layman's terms (meaning, read the actual license; nothing I write here overrides what the license states) means that you only need to make modifications to the original source files open source, but you can keep your game closed source and sell it if you prefer.

 ## How to play